LuisGC/blog/content/blog/2017/12/Brittany-a-brief-opinionated-guide.md

 ## Rochefort-en-Terre

 [**Rochefort-en-Terre**](https://en.wikipedia.org/wiki/Rochefort-en-Terre) was perhaps the most anticipated destination by Agatha.
-During the entire year is just another nice village with stone houses, attractive restaurants, galleries, cute shops... but during the last days of the year it changes entirely to transform the entire village into a magnificient XMas market.
+During the entire year is just another nice village with stone houses, attractive restaurants, galleries, cute shops... but during the last days of the year it changes entirely to transform the entire village into a magnificent XMas market.
 It's true that after the sunset the environment is magical with all those lights and even some artificial snow flakes in some streets.
 The magic disappears partially because it was infested with visitors, even more than Mont Saint-Michel.

 That night we slept in another small town close to Rochefort-en-Terre so in addition to seeing it at night, the next day we walked by there with sunlight and it was also interesting, specially because we were almost alone.
 The bad thing is that everything was closed that early in the morning.